 Community Engagement and Service Learning (SOC250SL)

-Social Problems/Social Solutions (SOC351)
+Social Problems/Social Solutions (SOC351) or Sociology of Innovation and Creativity (SOC362)

 Applied Seminar in Social Entrepreneurship (SOC460SL)